Measurements - Length

 • Add Drop / Wastage in metres/feet

-• Add additional Parts and Labour
+• Add or edit Parts & Settings or Labour

 length-edit-settings.png